The Framework

 • Capacity to hold multiple factors simultaneously

-• Reduced anxiety through genuine understanding
+• Reduced anxiety through genuine understanding — not reassurance

 When This Is Needed